iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

 ---
 id: staking-iota
 title: Staking IOTA
-description: Stake your IOTA tokens to earn rewards and secure the Assembly network.
+description: Everything you need to know about all the different upcoming staking opportunities in IOTA, Assembly and Shimmer network.
 ---

 # Staking in the IOTA network ecosystem